solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 #### Benchmarks

-We have performed benchmarks comparing two merkle tree implementations, the benchmark was done on 1 million leaves, each leaf consisted of a 64 byte signature and a single byte status.
+We have performed benchmarks comparing two merkle tree implementations, the benchmark was done on 500k leaves, each leaf consisted of a 32 byte message hash and a single byte status.

 1) Solana Labs Merkle Tree: This is the pure rust implementation that is currently used by the Solana Labs client.